 Tax Implications and Premium Costs

-Health insurance premiums paid through an employer are typically made with pre-tax dollars.
-However, there's an important nuance: if you add a spouse to your plan and your employer contributes a certain amount toward the coverage, the value of the employer's contribution for your spouse's portion may be considered imputed income and could be added to your taxable wages if your spouse has access to other employer-sponsored coverage.
-Always consult with your HR or a tax advisor to understand this potential impact.
+Health insurance premiums through an employer are typically pre-tax.
+But there's a catch: if you add a spouse and your employer contributes to the coverage, the value of that contribution for your spouse might be considered imputed income — taxable wages — if your spouse has access to other employer coverage.
+Talk to your HR or a tax pro to be sure.

 Coordination of Benefits (COB)

-If you and your spouse end up with two health plans (e.g., you are both covered as employees on your own plans and also as dependents on each other's plans), the insurers will use Coordination of Benefits rules to determine which plan pays first.
-The "primary" plan pays its benefits, and the "secondary" plan may cover some of the remaining costs.
-Properly setting this up avoids claim delays and denials.
+If both of you have two health plans (e.g., each as employees on your own plans and also as dependents on each other's), insurers use COB rules to decide which pays first.
+The primary plan pays its benefits, and the secondary may cover some remaining costs.
+Get this right and you'll avoid headaches later.

 Impact on Health Savings Accounts (HSAs) and Flexible Spending Accounts (FSAs)

-If either of you is enrolled in a High-Deductible Health Plan (HDHP) with an HSA, getting married changes your contribution limits.
-For 2024, the HSA contribution limit for family coverage (self + spouse or family) is $8,300, significantly higher than the $4,150 limit for self-only coverage.
-However, if both spouses have separate HSAs, the family limit must be split between the accounts, not doubled.
-For FSAs, you cannot use your spouse's FSA funds, but you can adjust your own election due to the marriage SEP.
+If either of you has a High-Deductible Health Plan (HDHP) with an HSA, marriage changes your contribution limits.
+For 2024, the HSA family limit (self + spouse or family) is $8,300 — a lot higher than the $4,150 self-only limit.
+But if both spouses have separate HSAs, the family limit has to be split between accounts, not doubled.
+For FSAs, you can't use your spouse's funds, but you can adjust your own election during the marriage SEP.

 A Modern Perspective: Aligning Health and Wealth Goals

-When evaluating plans post-marriage, consider if your employer offers innovative benefits that reward preventive care.
-For instance, a system that provides $0-co-pay for preventive services used first can significantly reduce out-of-pocket costs for a newly married couple planning for the future.
-Furthermore, benefits that automatically convert healthy behaviors into contributions to a retirement account or spendable wellness dollars turn everyday health actions into shared financial growth.
-This "Health-to-Wealth" alignment means the plan you choose together can actively help you build a more secure financial foundation, turning reduced healthcare waste into tangible assets for your new family.
+When evaluating plans post-marriage, look for employer benefits that reward preventive care.
+For instance, a system with $0 co-pay for preventive services used first can cut out-of-pocket costs for a new couple.
+WellthCare, the first Health-to-Wealth Benefit System, provides exactly this kind of integrated benefit — rewarding preventive care with store dollars and retirement contributions while working alongside your existing plan.
+And benefits that turn healthy behaviors into retirement contributions or spendable wellness dollars let everyday actions fuel shared financial growth.
+This "Health-to-Wealth" alignment means the plan you choose can actively help build a secure foundation, turning reduced healthcare waste into tangible assets for your new family.

 Actionable Checklist for Newlyweds